juxor/afaq/markdown/secI5.md

 ## I.5.1 What are participatory communities?

 A key concept in anarchist thought is that of the participatory community.
-Traditionally, these participatory communities are called **communes** in anarchist theory (_"The basic social and economic cell of the anarchist society is the free, independent commune"_ [A. Grachev, quoted by Paul Avrich, **The Anarchists in the Russian Revolution**, p.
+Traditionally, these participatory communities were called **communes** in anarchist theory (_"The basic social and economic cell of the anarchist society is the free, independent commune"_ [A. Grachev, quoted by Paul Avrich, **The Anarchists in the Russian Revolution**, p.
 64]).

-The reason for the use of the term commune is due to anarchism's roots in France where it refers to the lowest level of administrative division in the Republic.
-In France, a commune can be a city of 2 million inhabitants (hence the Paris Commune of 1871); a town of 10,000; or just a 10-person hamlet.
-It appeared in the 12th century from Medieval Latin **communia**, which means a gathering of people sharing a common life (from Latin **communis**, things held in common).
-Proudhon used the term to describe the social units of a non- statist society and subsequent anarchists like Bakunin and Kropotkin followed his lead.
-As the term "commune", since the 1960s, often refers to "intentional communities" where people drop out of society and form their own counter- cultural groups and living spaces we have, in order to avoid confusion, decided to use "participatory community" as well (anarchists have also used other terms, including _"free municipality"_).

-These community organisations are seen as the way people participate in the decisions that affect them and their neighbourhoods, regions and, ultimately, planet.
-These are the means for transforming our social environment from one disfigured by economic and political power and its needs to one fit for human beings to life and flourish in.
+These are seen as the way people participate in the decisions that affect them and their neighbourhoods, regions and, ultimately, planet.
+These are the means for transforming our social environment from one disfigured by economic and political power and its needs to one fit for human beings to live and flourish in.

 The creation of a network of participatory communities ("communes") based on self-government through direct, face-to-face democracy in grassroots neighbourhood assemblies is the means to that end.
 As we argued in [section I.2.3](secI2.html#seci23) such assemblies will be born in social struggle and so reflect the needs of the struggle and those within it so our comments here must be considered as generalisations of the salient features of such communities and **not** blue-prints.

+The reason for the use of the term commune is due to anarchism's roots in France where it refers to a organisation unit of the state which can be of any size, from the smallest hamlet to the biggest city (hence the Paris Commune).
+Proudhon used the term to describe the social units of a non-statist society and subsequent anarchists like Bakunin and Kropotkin followed his lead.
+As the term "commune" has, since the 1960s, often referred to "intentional communities" where people drop out of society and form their own counter- cultural groups and living spaces we have, in order to avoid confusion, decided to use "participatory community" as well (other anarchists have used other terms, including _"free municipality"_).

 Within anarchist thought, there are two main conceptions of the free commune.
 One vision is based on workplace delegates, the other on neighbourhood